U.S. Route 20 in Indiana: Illinois to South Bend

 US 20 enters Indiana concurrent with US 12 and US 41, at which point it passes under the Indiana Toll Road.
 The road passes by both commercial and industrial areas, between Wolf Lake and Horseshoe Casino.
 US 12, US 20, and US 41 are concurrent until US 41 turns south on Calumet Avenue.
 US 12 and US 20 head southeast toward East Chicago; in East Chicago, US 12 turns east and US 20 continues south.
-US 20 meets State Road 312 (SR 312) and passes under the Indiana Toll Road.
+US 20 meets SR 312 and passes under the Indiana Toll Road.
 US 20 turns left onto Michigan Street and heads east to Gary passing both industrial and residential areas.
 On the way to Gary, US 20 has an interchange with SR 912; at the interchange, the road name changes to 5th Avenue.
 Just west of Gary, US 12 and US 20 have a concurrency.

 US 12 and US 20 are concurrent through most of Gary.
 From Bridge Street to Vermont Street, the eastbound traffic of US 12/US 20 is on 5th Avenue and westbound traffic is on 4th Avenue.
-East of downtown Gary, the eastbound and westbound lanes merge to form the Dunes Highway.
-Before reaching the neighborhoods of northeastern Gary, the Dunes Highway has an interchange with Interstate 65 (I-65) and I-90/Indiana Toll Road.
+East of Downtown Gary, the eastbound and westbound lanes merge to form the Dunes Highway.
+Before reaching the neighborhoods of northeastern Gary, the Dunes Highway has an interchange with I-65 and I-90/Indiana Toll Road.

 Shortly thereafter, US 12 leaves to the northeast toward Michigan City and US 20 heads east then northeast, forming a major retail corridor through the neighborhoods of Aetna and Miller Beach.
 US 20 then meets SR 51 at the state road's northern terminus, near the boundary between Lake Station and Gary.
 Just west of Portage, the road passes under I-94.
 In Portage, the route has intersections with both SR 249 and SR 149.
-The road now enters Burns Harbor and has interchanges with I-94 and SR 49, just south of the Indiana Dunes.
+The road now enters Burns Harbor and has interchanges with I-94 and SR 49, just south of Indiana Dunes National Park.
 The route heads northeast until Town of Pines, where it intersects with SR 520.
 After Pines, the route heads due east to US 421 in Michigan City.

 From US 421, the route heads east and then northeast around Michigan City.
-On the east side of Michigan City the route has an interchange with both SR 212 and I-94 followed by an intersection with the northern terminus of US 35.
+On the east side of Michigan City, the route has an interchange with both SR 212 and I-94 followed by an intersection with the northern terminus of US 35.
 After US 35, the route becomes a four-lane undivided highway until Rolling Prairie, passing SR 39 at Springville.
 East of Rolling Prairie the route meets SR 2.
 US 20 heads northeast and then east and SR 2 heads due east.
 The route passes through Hudson Lake and New Carlisle before South Bend.